jmicko/known_space/known_space_reading_order_by_publishing_date.md

 # Known Space - Reading Order by Publishing Date

 This list follows the Known Space stories in order of publication, allowing for a reading experience that reflects how the universe developed over time.
 You may need to jump between collections (Three Books of Known Space, Neutron Star, etc.) to find each story.

+The Man-Kzin Wars stories are part of the expanded universe, and are mostly not written by Larry Niven himself.
+Currently, this list only includes those stories actually written by Niven.
+In the future, the rest will be added here and tagged as optional, but Niven has stated that they are not strictly "required reading", so for now they are left out.
+Also they will take more time to find the publishing dates on, and I'm lazy, so, we kinda know what's really happening here, don't we?

 ________________________________________________________

 ## 1960s

 - [ ] 1964 - "The Coldest Place"
-- [ ] 1965 April – “Wrong-Way Street”
+- [ ] 1965 April - “Wrong-Way Street”
-- [ ] 1965 June - OPTIONAL: “One Face” – NOT strictly Known Space
+- [ ] 1965 June - OPTIONAL: “One Face” - NOT strictly Known Space
 - [ ] 1965 July - "Becalmed in Hell"
 - [ ] 1966 February - "The Warriors"
 - [ ] 1966 February - "Eye of an Octopus"
-- [ ] 1966 April - OPTIONAL: “Bordered in Black” – NOT strictly Known Space
+- [ ] 1966 April - OPTIONAL: “Bordered in Black” - NOT strictly Known Space
 - [ ] 1966 June - World of Ptavvs (novel)
 - [ ] 1966 October - "How the Heroes Die"
 - [ ] 1966 October - "Neutron Star"